SwifMetro/SwifMetro/SWIFTMETRO_COMPLETE_GUIDE.md

 🔥🔥🔥 IPHONE CONNECTED!!!
 📱 FROM IPHONE: iPhone
 📱 FROM IPHONE: 🔥 APP LAUNCHED ON IPHONE!
-📱 FROM IPHONE: ✅ SwiftMetro connection test
+📱 FROM IPHONE: ✅ SwifMetro connection test
 ```

 ---